June 1 STRATEGY

 Those who hate the Lord would pretend obedience to Him, and their time of punishment would be forever.

-As an athlete, it is easy to see players that only are preforming when people are looking.
-These players may have great talent, but they never end up accomplishing much because coaches are not easily fooled.
+Have you ever known anyone that only did their best when people were looking or checking up on them?
+These people may have great talent, but they never accomplish much because those in charge are not easily fooled.
 What should have been a great career becomes a disappointment.
 For Christians, we can perform when other people are around, but how about when we think no one is looking?
 The reality is that God is always looking, and He never misses anything.
 We should live our lives to please Him.
 Are you trying to fool God?

 2 Kings 8:1-9:13

 How long will you judge unjustly And show partiality to the wicked?

 Some people feel that they should get a different, easier standard than others.
 They believe all rules should be slanted to their benefit.
 Unfortunately, some are allowed privileges when they are younger because of their abilities, and this lack of standards eventually destroys their lives.
 Fortunately for believers in Christ, the rules never change.
 They are consistent, which helps us to know boundaries that help us to live productive lives.
 The same rules apply to all.
 Are you following God’s standards?